cal-itp/data-infra/runbooks/workflow/payments/add_agency_dashboard_data_source.md

 Metabase dashboards are comprised of `Questions`, which serve as the tiles in the dashboard.
 These will also be copied into the collection along with the dashboard during the copying process.

+### Re-configuring the copied questions to use the correct `Database`

-Most of the work of setting up a new dashboard is configuring the copied questions to use the agency-specific database created in the previous section.
+Most of the work of setting up a new dashboard is re-configuring the copied questions to use the agency-specific database created in the previous section.
 You will need to open every question in the new collection and change the source table.
+The database name will be `Payments - [agency name]`, and the table that you use within the database will be the same as the example question.

 Unfortunately, this requires you to reconfigure every question.
 It would be suggested to open up the agency's questions that you used as a source side-by-side with the copied questions and using that as the template.
 Using this method (duplicating an existing dashboard, changing the source database, and reconfiguring the question) is still preferable to starting from scratch because once the questions are saved the formatting and layout of the dashboard remains.

-How to change source database in normal questions:
+#### How to change source database in normal questions:

-How to change source database and filter variables in SQL questions:
+#### How to change source database and filter variables in SQL questions:

-How to update the dashboard filter:
+#### How to update the dashboard filter:

+### Configure the dashboard date `Time Window` filter widget

 Once the questions are updated, the remaining step is to configure them to be filtered by the dashboard filter widget.